csiro-hydrogeology/pyela/README.md

 #### Optional dependencies

-As of 2019-05 you can find new features using deep learning for classification in the `ela.experiment` submodule.
+As of 2019-05 you can find new features using deep learning for classification in the submodule `ela.experiment`.
 You will need the additional dependencies:

 ```bash
 conda install --name ${my_env_name} gensim tensorflow keras